 As for the pinching in the front?
-The muscles in front could be very weak (something we'll get into in a moment).
-Sometimes people with very weak muscles experience a sharp pinch sensation as soon as they activate the weak muscles.
+Your hip flexor muscles could be very weak (something we'll get into in a moment).
+Sometimes people with very weak muscles experience a sharp pinching sensation as soon as they activate those weak muscles.

-But in this case, it's more likely the muscles are just too stiff and SHORT.
-You've already been training them to be short with your normal workouts, and -- with the added hip flexor exercise -- you've shortened them even more.
+But in this case, it's more likely the muscles are just too stiff and short.
+You've already been training them to be short with your normal workouts, and now, with the added hip flexor exercise, you've shortened them even more.
 Some stretching and massage will help those short, stiff hip flexors.
-That will help restore pelvis and low-back position so you can feel right again.
+That will help restore a balanced pelvis and lower back position, so you can feel right again.

 If you experience pinching and jamming in any joint, you'll find proactive and practical strategies in my article How to Fix Muscle Imbalances.

 Another common example of short muscles causing problems is around the knees.
-Often, people learn to do shallow squats where their knees never go into a full, deep bend.
+Often, people learn to do shallow squats in which their knees never go into a full, deep bend.
 They train their quadriceps (thigh muscles) to operate in a limited, shortened range of motion.

-Then remember that pain doesn't necessarily mean you’re broken or damaged.
-If exercises trigger pain flare-ups, it means that the problem can be solved.
+Remember, pain doesn't necessarily mean you’re broken or damaged.
+If training exercises trigger pain flare-ups, it means that the problem can be solved.
 You’re just temporarily sidelined because you have to figure out the sequence of things to strengthen and lengthen.

 If you were mindful while exercising, then there’s zero chance that you broke a bone, tore a tendon, or snapped a ligament.